Thinking

 Ranked by weighted Euclidean distance across the 12-axis profile, using the default research-weighted lens.
 Click any game to see its full profile.

 Want to overlay Ticket to Ride against a candidate game and see exactly where they diverge?
-Open it in the comparator →
+Open it in the lens →